Five Things Not to do with Your 3D PrinterBy Ryan Winters

-3D Printers seem to be all the buzz lately and Jameco recently joined the party.
-We sell the unassembled K8200 3D printer kit from Velleman.
+Learn from our 3D printer mistakes3D Printers seem to be all the buzz lately and Jameco recently joined the party.
+We sell the unassembled K8200 3D printer ki from Velleman.
 We just unboxed our own 3D printer series-1 desktop printer from type-A for the Jameco workshop and wanted to share some advice if you are considering a 3D printer purchase in the near future.

 We chose the Series-1 3D printer because of the quick and easy setup.
 But by "quick and easy" it doesn't mean you should speed through the process.
 There was a fair amount of pressure from the Jameco team to see it work right away and we rushed our new "toy" into action.
 With some hindsight we should have been a little more patient before pumping out the first thingamabob.
 Here's what we learned.